Irvington, Alabama

 Irvington is an unincorporated community located along U.S. Route 90, east of St. Elmo and north of Bayou La Batre in southwestern Mobile County, Alabama, United States.
 It has a post office utilizing the 36544 ZIP code and is home to the Mobile International Speedway and Silver King Golf Course.

 History

 Early in the 20th century, Irvington was a thriving farm community and the center of a lucrative Tung oil (Vernicia fordii) business.

 Geography

 Irvington is located at 30.50686°N 88.23389°W and has an elevation of 131 ft.

 Education

-Mobile County Public School System operates Dixon Elementary School in the area.
+Mobile County Public School System operates Dixon Elementary School and Alma Bryant High School in the area.